Undergraduate Programs in

 Professors take advantage of the University's proximity to New York City and arrange for trips to plays, museum exhibitions, film screenings, and tours of ethnic neighborhoods.

 Student Clubs, Organizations, Honor Societies

-Students who graduate with a degree in language have a competitive edge in the workforce.
-They have the ability to deal with an international clientele, can represent their employer abroad, and are open to job and academic opportunities around the globe.
+Students who graduate with a degree in languages have a competitive edge in the workforce.
+They can deal with an international clientele, can represent their employer abroad, and are open to job and academic opportunities around the globe.

-Recent language alumni are working in the United States and abroad, in government, private industry, and the nonprofit sector in a variety of roles, including teaching, translating, editing, banking, and finance.
+Recent languages alumni are working in the United States and abroad, in government, private industry, and the nonprofit sector in a variety of roles, including teaching, translating, editing, banking, and finance.